JacobLoe/near_duplicate_detection/README.md

-The commands for creating and starting the docker images for the server and the client are in the "commands" file
+The commands for creating and starting the docker images for the server and the client are in the "docker commands" file